Grow with us: Join Postmark's new referral partner program and start earning

 What is domain warming? #

-Domain warming is the process of sending email from a new domain (or an existing domain that hasn't been used to send email) to help it establish a good domain reputation
+Domain warming (also known as "email warm up") is the process of sending email from a new domain (or an existing domain that hasn't been used to send email) to help it establish a good domain reputation

 The warmup process usually takes a few weeks, during which the sender slowly and steadily increases the volume of emails they send every day.